Russia says its border regions attacked; Moscow's forces hit clinic in central Ukrainian city

 Lavrov cited "serious obstacles to the resumption of peace talks created by the Ukrainian side and its Western handlers," the statement said, but it did not disclose what Li said or proposed.

 Li visited Kyiv earlier this month.
-Chinese leader Xi Jinping’s government says it’s neutral and wants to serve as mediator in the conflict, but has supported Moscow politically.
-Beijing released a proposed peace plan in February, but Ukraine’s allies largely dismissed it, insisting that Russian President Vladimir Putin first must withdraw his forces.
+Chinese leader Xi Jinping's government says it's neutral and wants to serve as mediator in the conflict, but has supported Moscow politically.
+Beijing released a proposed peace plan in February, but Ukraine's allies largely dismissed it, insisting that Putin must first withdraw his forces.

+Late Friday, officials in the Russian-held sector of Donetsk reported two missile strikes on the city of Mariupol, where a monthslong siege early in the war left much of the city in ruins.

+Russia's state news agency Tass cited an unnamed official as saying the missiles were long-range Storm Shadows, which the United Kingdom delivered to Ukraine this month.